ldebruijn/graphql-protect/docs/configuration.md

 ## Which configuration is applied?

-During startup `go-graphql-armor` will output its applied configuration.
+During startup `graphql-protect` will output its applied configuration.
 It will do this in command line argument format, though it will apply and output configuration from any of these sources.